 In use, the BG-E11 makes portrait/vertical shooting much easier and more comfortable.
 I can feel the fatigue difference in my arms and shoulder after using a battery grip for even a moderately long shoot.
 And, I can hold a gripped camera steadier in vertical orientation - my right arm can be stabilized against my body instead of being held overhead.

 New for a Canon battery grip is the BG-E11's inclusion of an additional Multicontroller/joystick positioned for vertical use.
-The new Multicontroller is positioned just slightly less conveniently than the 5D III's built-in Multicontroller, but it is far easier to use in vertical orientation than the 5D III's Multicontroller.
+The new Multicontroller is positioned just slightly less conveniently than the 5D III/5Ds/5Ds R's built-in Multicontroller, but it is far easier to use in vertical orientation than the camera's primary Multicontroller.
 This position is likely as-good-as-possible without changing the overall size of the grip - which would not be a good idea.

 The BG-E11's large thumb and shutter release overhangs provide an especially sure handgrip.
 If you are active while shooting, the more-sure grip is going to be especially welcomed.